 Early on, it appeared Saint Mary's (18-4, 7-1 WCC) would easily continue its recent dominance over USF (9-13, 2-7) with defense and rebounding.
 The Gaels got off to a quick start and led 37-23 at halftime.

 But USF's Tim Derksen made for a tense finish when he was fouled while converting a layup with 10 seconds left.
-Derksen made the free throw,
+Derksen made the free throw, and the Gaels' lead stood at 65-63.
+Page's free throws then sealed the deal.

 "We had a decent lead down the stretch with about three minutes to go, then we let them have easy buckets," Saint Mary's guard Stephen Holt said.
 "We didn't knock down shots and had a couple turnovers.
 But at the end of the day a road win is a road win, so we're happy about that."